Skip to main content

 Public benchmarkYes (reproducible)Vendor-published claims onlySame

-(Locked numbers ship in CHANGELOG.public.md on each release; reproducible via bench/comparison/run.sh --tier1 --tools vulkro,snyk.
-Snyk runs require snyk auth and an account; the benchmark gracefully skips when the binary isn't authenticated.)
+(Locked numbers ship in the public changelog on each release.
+You can reproduce them yourself with bench/comparison/run.sh --tier1 --tools vulkro,snyk.
+Snyk runs need snyk auth and an account; the benchmark skips Snyk when it is not authenticated.)

 The architectural distinction